 Font and Colors

 The star of the Looney Tunes logo is Bugs Bunny, the key character from many short cartoons.
-The Bugs Bunny is a charming anthropomorphic hare who became famous for his carefree character and carefree attitude towards life.
-He is deservedly considered a cultural symbol of America and is one of the ten most frequently depicted cartoon characters globally.
+Bugs Bunny is a charming anthropomorphic hare who became famous for his carefree character and carefree attitude towards life.
+He is deservedly regarded as a cultural symbol of America and is among the ten most frequently depicted cartoon characters globally.

-The font used for the arch lettering is the same as half a century ago.
+The font used for the arch lettering is the same as it was half a century ago.
 More specifically, it’s a set of individual glyphs that mimic a bold geometric grotesque.
-The designers only slightly modified the letters to make them seem three-dimensional.
+The designers only slightly modified the letters to give them a three-dimensional appearance.
 The inner contours and outer shadows achieved this.
-A bit later, enthusiasts created a free typeface based on the Looney Tunes Tilt BT logo.
+Subsequently, enthusiasts created a free typeface based on the Looney Tunes Tilt BT logo.

 Like in the cartoons, Bugs Bunny is drawn using two primary colors: white and gray.
 At the same time, the inside of his ears is light pink, his mouth is red, and his pupils are black.
 A shade closer to Deep Carmine Pink (#F02F34) was chosen for the rings, and an analog of Sunglow Yellow (#FFD236) was chosen for the letters.
 The center circle, shield, shadows, and outlines are black.